pritam8281/college_database/README.md

 UPDATE department SET HeadFacultyID = 5 WHERE DeptID = 2;
 UPDATE department SET HeadFacultyID = 9 WHERE DeptID = 3;"

+## TO run the the website
+Type npm start on the your terminal.